KEGermany95/odin-recipes/README.md

 # odin-recipes
-This project demonstrates my ability to code basic websites with both absolute and relative link functionality, head tags, body tags, image functionality.
+This project demonstrates my ability to code basic websites with both absolute and relative link functionality, head tags, body tags, and image functionality.